westurner/scipy-lecture-notes/advanced/scikit-learn/index.rst

         >>> pl.imshow(digits.images[0], cmap=pl.cm.gray_r) #doctest: +ELLIPSIS
         <matplotlib.image.AxesImage object at ...>

-    To use this dataset with the scikit, we transform each 8x8 image into a vector of length 64 ::
+    To use this dataset with ``scikit-learn``, we transform each 8x8 image into a vector of length 64 ::

         >>> data = digits.images.reshape((digits.images.shape[0], -1))